xxh43/UKMD/README.md

 # Update (Dec 7, 2023)

-We will soon provide a version of PartNetMobility dataset.
+We will soon provide a compatible version of PartNetMobility dataset.

 # More code and instructions will be avaliable soon